nufeb/NUFEB-2/docs/source/fix_growth_simple.rst

 .. code-block::

    group bac type 1
-   grid_style nufeb/chemostat 1 glucose 0.001

-   fix f_monod bac nufeb/growth/simple glucose growth 4e-4
+   fix f_simple bac nufeb/growth/simple growth 4e-4

 Description
 """""""""""

 Perform exponential microbial growth (or decay) to the atoms defined in *group-ID*.
-The fix is called at each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom and grid attributes.
+The fix is called at each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom attributes.
 The following forward Euler method is implemented to update the mass (*m*) of each atom in the group:

 .. math::